QualiTorque/qualitorque.github.io/docs/blueprint-designer-guide/blueprints.md

 :::

 ### Parameters
-Torque's [Parameters](/admin-guide/params) store allows admins to set pre-defined account-level params.
-Blueprint designers can pass the params to the blueprint YAML, instead of inputs when you don't want the environment end-user to provide the value, but also don't want to hard-code it in the blueprint.
+Torque's [Parameters](/admin-guide/params) store allows admins to set pre-defined account-level parameters.
+Blueprint designers can use the parameters in the blueprint YAML, instead of inputs if they don't want the environment end-user to provide the value, but also don't want to hard-code it in the blueprint.

-The syntax is: ```{{.params."param-value"}}```
+The syntax is: ```{{.params.param-value}}```

 ```yaml"
   s3_bucket: